Jikji

 Jikji (Korean: 직지심체요절) is the abbreviated title of a Korean Buddhist document whose title can be translated to "Anthology of Great Buddhist Priests' Zen Teachings".
-Jikji Simche means, "If you look at a person's heart correctly through the Zen meditation, you will realize that the nature of the heart is the heart of Buddha.".
 Printed during the Goryeo Dynasty in 1377, it is the world's oldest extant book printed with movable metal type.
 UNESCO confirmed Jikji as the world's oldest metalloid type in September 2001 and includes it in the Memory of the World Programme.